jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 ### 13ZW Recommendation by Authority
 (1) While assisting parties to resolve an issue related to a pay equity claim, the Authority may make a recommendation about any matter that relates to the pay equity claim, including, but not limited to, recommendations as to the following:
+  (aaa) whether the claim meets all requirements set out in section 13E:
-  (a) whether the pay equity claim is arguable:
+  (a) whether the pay equity claim has merit:
   (b) the process the parties should follow to reach agreement:
-  (c) remuneration that would no longer differentiate between male and female employees in the manner set out in section 2AAC(b).
+  (c) remuneration that would no longer differentiate between male and female employees in the manner set out in section 2AAC(b):
+  (d) whether remuneration agreed by the parties should be increased to the agreed level in phases and, if so, the number of phased instalments, their amounts or proportions, and their timing (over a maximum period of 3 years from the date of the pay equity claim settlement).
+(1A) If the Authority makes a recommendation under subsection (1)﻿(c), it must also specify that remuneration is to be increased in 3 annual phases of equal amounts or proportions starting at the date of the pay equity claim settlement (see section 13ZQ(2A)).
+(1B) If the Authority is making a recommendation under subsection (1)﻿(d), it must take into account the matters set out in section 13ZY(7).
 (2) The Authority may give public notice of a recommendation in any manner that the Authority determines.
 (3) A recommendation made by the Authority is not binding on a party, but a party must consider a recommendation before deciding whether to accept it.